-- Deepen one’s personal practice of responding to difficult emotions with mindfulness and compassion
+- Develop and apply personal practice of responding to difficult emotions with mindfulness and compassion

-- Summarize current basic theory and research on self-compassion
+- Describe current basic theory and research on self-compassion

 - Identify the core themes and practices presented in each of the eight group sessions of MSC, plus the retreat day

-- Develop the skills necessary to facilitate MSC groups, including how to guide meditation, teach from each participant’s direct experience, and facilitate group cohesion
+- Develop and implement the skills necessary to facilitate MSC groups, including how to guide meditation, teach from each participant’s direct experience, and facilitate group cohesion

 - Identify obstacles to mindful self-compassion practice and strategies for overcoming them

-- Embody a mindful and compassionate stance toward students of the MSC program as they confront challenges to their practice
+- Practice and demonstrate a mindful and compassionate embodied stance toward students of the MSC program as they confront challenges to their practice